pablobernabeu/website-files/content/home/teaching.md

 +++

-As a graduate teaching assistant, each year I devote 180 hours to leading 30 seminars and marking 80 essays in developmental and cognitive psychology, as well as helping in 30 statistics labs, approximately.
+As a graduate teaching assistant, I devote 180 hours a year to leading 30 seminars and marking 80 essays in developmental, cognitive and social psychology, as well as helping in 30 statistics labs.
 I was also a representative for graduate teaching assistants in the department for a year.

 |             | **Course and remit** |
 | :---------: | -------------------- |